 CTP 2.1 allows selecting UTF-8 collation as default during SQL Server 2019 preview setup.

 CTP 2.2 allows selecting to use UTF-8 character encoding with SQL Server Replication.

-This is the feature that allows an index create operation to pause and resume later, right from the point where the operation failed or paused, instead of starting the process all over again.
+This is the feature that allows an index to create operation to pause and resume later, right from the point where the operation failed or paused, instead of starting the process all over again.

 The index is one of the powerful tools for database management.
-With more operations on database like insert, update and delete, the index becomes more fragmented and hence less efficient.
+With more operations on databases like insert, update and delete, the index becomes more fragmented and hence less efficient.
 In order to combat this, index rebuild operations are increasingly adopted by the DBAs.